 - Don’t use your regular email address.
 Instead, get a separate address just for that relationship.

 - Wait a long time before “friending” your new suitor on Facebook.
-Access to your Facebook network provides an individual with detailed stores of personal information that can be misappropriated for online reputation attacks, identity theft or other violations of your digital privacy.
+Access to your Facebook network provides an individual with detailed stores of personal information that cybercriminals can misappropriate for online reputation attacks, identity theft, or other violations of your digital privacy.
 As this MSNBC article suggests, you should wait until you have been dating for a few months, and then friend the individual using sensible privacy controls.

-- For instance, if you can’t fathom the idea of meeting a potential suitor without first talking to him or her on the phone, you might want to consider eHarmony.
-The company offers a feature designed to let people call each other securely and anonymously, without giving away their phone numbers.
+- eHarmony—If you can’t fathom the idea of meeting a potential suitor without first talking to that person on the phone, you might want to consider eHarmony.
+The company offers a feature known as Secure Call that lets people call each other safely, without giving away their phone numbers.

-If you want to have strong control over who has access to your profile, consider OkCupid.
-In early 2011 the service began rolling out a set of very specific filters, designed to address common issues.
-For example, gay people can block straight people from finding their profiles, or young women can block older men.
+- OkCupid—If you want to have strong control over who has access to your profile, consider OkCupid.
+In early 2011, the service began rolling out a set of very specific filters, designed to address common privacy issues.
+For example, gay people can block straight people from finding their profiles, and young women can block older men.

-Increasingly dissatisfied by the privacy risks and complications of online dating, large numbers of people are turning to the dating techniques of their parents or grandparents.
-Advice columnists regularly entreat lonely singles of the world to get involved in some activity or a cause that interests them, such as taking a cooking class, volunteering for a worthy cause, joining a book club or attending special events.
+Increasingly dissatisfied by the privacy risks and complications of online dating, some people are turning to the dating techniques of their parents or grandparents.
+Advice columnists regularly entreat lonely singles of the world to get involved in some activity or a cause that interests them, such as taking a cooking class, volunteering for a charitable organization, joining a book club, or attending special events.

 A new breed of minimalistic online services has cropped up to meet this need, offering nothing more than an RSVP service for people of like interests to arrange group meetings in public places.
-True, you’re less likely to be algorithmically and instantly paired with Mr. or Ms. Right, but you also sidestep the headache of having your digital privacy compromised.
-And because you’re meeting people with similar interests, whether or not you find love, you’ll probably make some new friends.
+While it’s true that this method will reduce your chances of being algorithmically and instantly paired with Mr. or Ms. Right, it will also help you avoid the headache of having your digital privacy compromised.
+And because you’ll be meeting people with similar interests, whether or not you find love, you’ll probably make some new friends.

-Regardless of which approach you choose, remember that online dating forms a very specific niche within social networking, with its own rules and etiquette.
-As long as you take into account these online dating privacy tips, play it safe and protect your privacy, you’ll find it’s not that hard to add some serious digital spice to your love life.
+Regardless of which approach you choose, remember that online dating is a very specific niche within social networking, with its own rules and etiquette.
+As long as you take into account the aforementioned online dating privacy tips, you should be able to safely make that important connection with someone special.